Coordinated Homeless Intake & Access (CHIA)

 What is CHIA?

-CHIA is a dedicated phone line for households experiencing a housing crisis in the Greater Lynchburg area including the City of Lynchburg and the counties of Amherst, Appomattox, Bedford, and Campbell.
+CHIA is a community homeless information line for community members experiencing literal or imminent homelessness.
+CHIA serves the City of Lynchburg and the counties of Amherst, Appomattox, Bedford, and Campbell.*

-• They will lose their home/place to stay in the next 14 days
+• A community member will lose their home/place to stay in the next 14 days.

 Contact Information/Hours: